The Audio Masterclass Professional Course in Equalization

 - Your Audio Masterclass online Student ID (you can use this to seek discounts on software and equipment)

-- Earn an Audio Masterclass certificate on successful completion of your course
+- Your Audio Masterclass Certificate on completion of your course

 - 30-day full-refund, no-quibble guarantee